Neunerlei/arrays/docs/guide/ArrayGeneration.md

 # Array Generation
-used formatsArrays can be serialized and unserialized into and from a variety of different formats.
+Arrays can be serialized and unserialized into and from a variety of different formats.
 The array generation part of the library gives you some tools for the most commonly used formats.

 ## makeFromXml()
 Receives a xml-input and converts it into a multidimensional array.